rehmanx/CodeCreatePlay/PseudoRandomNumberGenerators/RandUniformPointsInCircle.md

-### This tutorial is made for CodeCreatePlay Patreon page.
+### This tutorial is made for [CodeCreatePlay](https://www.patreon.com/CodeCreatePlay) Patreon page.

 ![jFRbrSPEfr](https://user-images.githubusercontent.com/23467551/137761980-7d7c55b0-1df4-49ca-885b-c17b3deed887.gif)

-Suppose you want to spawn enemies around your player in a fixed circular radius or you want to create a brush tool to paint gameobjects in your level without enemies or gameobjects clustering in any specific area then in this tutorial you can learn how to do it.
+Suppose you want to spawn enemies around your player in a fixed circular radius or you want to create a brush tool to paint gameobjects in your level without enemies or gameobjects clustering in any specific area then in this tutorial you will learn how to do it.

 First visualize a circle, we are going to do this is UnityEditor mode.
  - create a new C# script **RandUniformPointsInCircle.cs**, and attach it to a **GameObject**.